lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: gridfs_deleted_old_version`

-An old version of a file was deleted from GridFS before writing the new version.
+An old version of a file was deleted from GridFS before writing the new version to prevent duplicates.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `pipeline_class`| `string` | Name of the pipeline class (`"MongoPipeline"`). |